Rakile/deforumation/README.md

 Here we just increase the "(smiling:0.1)" value upwards.

+## A tool for learning
+Deforumation is a perfect tool to learn how different parameters, like Steps, Strength Value and CFG scale, in combination affects the image generation during time.
+The best way (I have found, to get as a stable outcome as possible with all other settings you have in Deforum), is to know your values.

+One way to achieve this is to have No motion at all, and make every render not go into "Bananas"...
+Because the most effective values differ alot between samplers, checkpoints, SD VAE's and all other specific settings that you are currently having.
+Get a feel of what values, keep a balance with your current choices.
+Note them down, and play around ;P

 ## Trouble shooting
 If the rendering shouldn't work (freezes), it might be because there is still a lock file that hasn't been released (C:\TEMP\prompt.txt.locked).
 This file is used in order for Deforum and Deforumation not to deadlock each-other.
 Just manually delete it if that should happen.
 Normally, you will see alot of "Waiting for lock file", in the command line interface that you started Automatic1111 from.